(Originally published as “Ten Horrible Men”: November 5, 2012)

 6. The Square

 Apparently, nerds drink too.
 This is interesting since I’m pretty sure they didn’t in high school, so this must be their way of reliving the cool kid parties.
-The problem with missing those precious years of building alcohol tolerance means that they can’t hold their drink to save their lives.
-You give them a modest seven vodka sodas and they’re like, puking everywhere.
+The problem with missing those precious years of building alcohol tolerance means that they can’t hold their drink to save their lives – which is fine – but for some reason they think they’re “impressing” you by taking shots at the bar all night…but then they end up puking on your dress.
 These guys are usually either really short or obnoxiously tall, wear an Obama 2012 button or some sort of environmental awareness t-shirt, and will never (ever) be able to unhook your bra without assistance.
 You’ll break up with him after you realize he loves your xBox avatar more than the real you.

 7. The Dude Posing as a Man

 Imagine yourself at a political fundraiser … corporate reception … or Pour House.
 An articulate and well-groomed guy (likely in a suit) approaches you.
 He’s funny, smart and can accurately explain most of the ballot props – you’ve hit the jackpot, right?
 Wrong.
 You’ve likely just met a Midtown “dude” pretending to be a “real man.”
 They’re the trickiest prototype of all because the packaging is right, but the product is defective.
 In most cases, they’re considered successes in their respective industries – but are totally incapable of handling a real woman on (or above) their social/professional level.
 So instead, they troll around Midtown killing it with unassuming bartenders and government fellows that think they’ve hit the jackpot because he’s got a tiny polo player on his shirt and drinks a Manhattan.
 You’ll break up with him when…oh wait, you were never really dating him in the first place.

 8. The Tease